My Photography & Travel Guide to Lake Bled, Slovenia

 Bled Castle (Blejski Grad)

-📷 Pro Tip: From the lake level, the castle photographs best in the late afternoon when the sun falls from the west and illuminates the cliff face and the battlements from the side.
-A 70–200mm from the eastern shore compresses the castle above the treeline.
-From the castle terrace itself, a 16–35mm captures the full panorama of the lake and island below.
-The wine cellar tour is worth combining with a photography session in the castle courtyard, where the medieval stone and the mountain backdrop create a strong architectural subject.
+📷 Pro Tip: From the lake level, photograph the castle in the late afternoon when the sun falls from the west and illuminates the cliff face and battlements from the side.
+A 70–200mm from the eastern shore compresses the castle above the treeline without including too much foreground.
+From the castle terrace itself, a 16–35mm captures the full panorama of the lake and island below — set up at the terrace railing and shoot both standard and portrait orientations.
+The castle interior courtyard, with its medieval stone, the mountain backdrop visible over the walls, and the warm afternoon light, is a strong secondary subject.
+Combine the visit with the wine cellar tasting, which takes you into the most atmospheric part of the structure.

 I loved taking photos of the church from the opposite side of the lake as I walked around.